 - Amazon FBA will handle all customer queries and returns, saving the customer considerable hassle.

-- Amazon FBA sellers can earn ‘Prime Badges’ which means that their product, on listing, is instantly visible to Amazon’s VIP customers who tend to make regular orders and thereby qualify for incentives such as fast delivery options.
+- Amazon FBA sellers can earn ‘Prime Badges’ which means that their products, or listings, is instantly visible to Amazon’s VIP customers who tend to make regular orders and thereby qualify for incentives such as fast delivery options.

 Step By Step Guide To Shipping To An Amazon Warehouse